rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 >  You will get a **reliable support team** to help you out at all times and detailed [documentation](https://rextheme.com/docs/WooCommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).

-**GOOGLE ANALYTICS SUPPORT**
+**Google Analytics Support**
 You can add and configure Google Analytics UTM tracking-codes to your product URLs.
 It will allow you to measure the effectiveness of marketing channels in Google Analytics.

 **Track Products With Facebook Pixel**
 You can now add Facebook pixel code to your store and track the performance for every product you upload on Facebook dynamic shop using this plugin.

-You can track
+You can track:
-* simple product pages
+- Simple product pages
-* variable product and variations pages
+- Variable product and variations pages
-* category pages
+- Category pages
-* search result pages
+- Search result pages
-* cart page
+- Cart page
-* add to cart button
+- Add to cart button
-* thank you page
+- Thank you page

 == Other Advantages ==